Man Group outflows surge, shares slump

 LONDON Man Group (EMG.L), the world's largest listed hedge fund manager, said clients withdrew money over the summer months at the fastest pace since early 2009 amid "relentless volatility" in world markets, knocking its fragile recovery.

-Man Group shares traded 19.3 percent lower at 193.4 percent at 1131 GMT after the firm said clients pulled out a net $2.6 billion in the three months to end-September, with its GLG unit particularly suffering.
+Man Group shares traded 19.3 percent lower at 193.4 percent at 12:31 p.m. after the firm said clients pulled out a net $2.6 billion (1.7 billion pounds) in the three months to end-September, with its GLG unit particularly suffering.

 Shares had earlier hit a five-week low at 187.7 pence.